Clinical Trial Costs

 VA coverage of clinical trials

-The VA will pay medical costs of veterans who participate in clinical trials.
+The VA will pay medical costs of veterans who participate in clinical trials at the VA.
 The National Cancer Institute (NCI) and the Department of Veterans Affairs (VA) signed an Interagency Agreement in January 1997 that is intended to increase the access of eligible veterans to all NCI-sponsored clinical trials.
 According to the agreement, VA will provide coverage for eligible veterans to participate in a broad range of clinical trials across the country.

-For more information about VA coverage of clinical trials, go to NCI/VA Agreement on Clinical Trials: Questions and Answers.
+For more information about VA coverage of clinical trials, go to the National Cancer Institute website.